 Per Person: BB – BBB

-Opposite Bang Bao Paradise Guesthouse, about 1/2 down the pier, small seafood restaurant with 8 or so tables in a charming room out over the sea.
+About 1/2 way down the pier on the left, small seafood restaurant with 8 or so tables in a charming room out over the sea.
 Open kitchen serves all the usual classics – fish, shellfish, squid – cooked to order Recommended.

 Return to Koh Chang Restaurants